luizgdsmdev/Javascript-studies/basics/variables/intro.md

 #### Variables behavior (scope)
 In this section, we're covering just the variable behavior in different scopes themselves.
 Bear in mind that scopes are a whole different topic, but a resume of scopes would be:

-*"- Global scope: The default scope for all code running in script mode.*
+- *"Global scope: The default scope for all code running in script mode.*
 - *Module scope: The scope for code running in module mode.*
 - *Function scope: The scope created with a function.*